 Supplemental analyses will be performed for the primary efficacy endpoint in order to assess any differences with the results from the primary analysis and investigate what effect, if any, protocol violations have on the trial results.
 In the first supplemental analysis, a mixed model for repeated measures (MMRM) approach will be utilized.
 The LDL-C values measured by preparative ultracentrifugation will be used.
-The analysis will include fixed effects for treatment group, visit, and treatment-by-visit interaction, along with covariates of the Baseline LDL-C value as a continuous covariate.
+The analysis will include fixed effects for treatment group, visit, and treatment-by-visit interaction, along with covariates of the Baseline LDL-C value as a continuous covariate, CV risk (HeFH or non-HeFH), Baseline statin therapy (HIS or non-HIS).
 The restricted maximum likelihood estimation approach will be used with an unstructured covariance matrix.
 The LS mean, standard errors, and 2-sided 95% confidence intervals for the treatment group and for the comparison of the treatment group to the placebo group will be provided.
 The MMRM approach will include all available assessments of percent change in LDL-C from Day 1, Day 30, Day 84, Day 180, Day 270, and Day 365.
 The model assumes that the data are missing at random (MAR).
-For missing data, the model will use all information from the other time points to estimate the mean treatment difference at the given time point.
+If any data are missing, the model will use all information from the other time points to estimate the mean treatment difference at the given time point.
 No imputation of missing data will be performed.
 The analysis will be conducted for ITT Population.